LEINYN-G/Big_Data/big-data-foundations/Intro.md

 Variability
 Visualization

-But your syllabus uses the classic five, so we'll master those first.
+But these are the classic five, so we'll master these first.
 1. Volume
 Volume = how much data exists.
 Imagine a small restaurant.